Planning a Wedding?

 If a Sound and Video Technician is needed for soloists or video playback, an additional $75 will be added to the total for both members and non-members.

 When your wedding date is placed on the church calendar, you will receive a copy of the book, “Before You Say I Do”.
 The couple should complete Chapters 1-4 together.
 Upon completion of the assigned chapters, contact the church pastor to schedule your first pre-marital counseling session.
 The pastor usually meets with the couple five times before the wedding — once to meet the couple and look over the first four chapters of material, three sessions of completing the workbook materials, and a final session to plan the wedding ceremony.
 The general expectation is that one of the pastors of PCUMC will officiate at all weddings at the church.
 The church welcomes ministers from outside PCUMC to share in the ceremony, but the invitation to the guest minister should come from the church’s appointed pastor.

 Our church has a beautiful organ and grand piano.
-Because of the complexity and nuances of these instruments, PCUMC’s Director of Music (Eileen West) serves as the organist/pianist/accompanist for all weddings at the church.
-If she is unavailable, she will make alternate arrangements for your service.
+Because of the complexity and nuances of these instruments, PCUMC’s Director of Music (David deSilva) serves as the organist/pianist/accompanist for all weddings at the church.
+If he is unavailable, he will make alternate arrangements for your service.
 The use of singers and instrumental ensembles is permitted, but only with the approval of our Director.
 All musical pieces to be used in the service must be discussed and approved by the Director.

 Floral Arrangements and Decorations

 The traditional design of the sanctuary and chapel is beautiful.
 The following items should be considered when you are thinking about flowers and decorations: